openhab/openhabian/docs/openhabian.md

 ::: tip TLDR
-([what does TLDR mean?](https://www.howtogeek.com/435266/what-does-tldr-mean-and-how-do-you-use-it/)) You may directly jump to [install instructions](#raspberry-pi-prepackaged-sd-card-image) but please note that we expect you to have read these _full_ docs when you ask for help.
+([what does TLDR mean?](https://www.howtogeek.com/435266/what-does-tldr-mean-and-how-do-you-use-it/)) You may jump to [install instructions](#raspberry-pi-prepackaged-sd-card-image) but please note that we expect you to have read the _full_ docs _before_ you ask for help.
 :::

 # openHABian - Hassle-free openHAB Setup